kerezsiz42/scanner-operator2/README.md

 // ...
 ```

 Then if listing the jobs fails, the reconciler logs the error and updates the Scanner status to Failed.
-It then iterates through the jobs, checking if any of them have not yet succeeded (job.Status.Succeeded == 0), indicating that the job is still in progress.
-If such a job is found, it logs a message and updates the Scanner status to Waiting, then returns.
+It then iterates through the Jobs, checking if any of them have not yet succeeded (job.Status.Succeeded == 0), indicating that the Job is still in progress.
+If such a Job is found, it logs a message and updates the Scanner status to "Waiting", then returns.

 ```go
 // internal/controller/scanner_controller.go:Reconcile()